Sunday 24 October 21

 We spent a long afternoon in the company of Mathilde, a young Alba Wine School product describing herself as a eneotechnician.
 She was taken on for two weeks in lockdown and has been retained to help host, not surprisingly.

-She drove us in the big Mercedes 4 x 4 into the Rionda vineyard, and gave her version of the family’s complicated history which involved transportation to German camps in 1944 and two sons on their return from the war taking over the vineyards in 1946; the untimely death in the early 1960s of Ester senior’s husband, and leaving her and her young daughter – also Ester, the afore-mentioned, to struggle on.
+She drove us in the big Mercedes 4 x 4 into the Rionda vineyard, and gave her version of the family’s complicated history which involved transportation to German camps in 1944; the death of Tommaso in 1945 and his two sons, Aldo and Amelio, on their return after the war taking over the vineyards in 1946; the untimely death in the early 1960s of Amelio, and leaving his wife Christina and her young daughter – the afore-mentioned Ester, born soon after the war, to struggle on.
+At some point Esther married Giovanni Rosso.

-In 1970 they sold their land in bond to the remaining brother, Davide’s father, who managed it until 2001 when Davide took over.
-That old man’s death in 2010ish somehow restored the land to Ester junior, who now at 73, still operates around the winery and the vineyards, and lives in the third house along from our friendly local.
+In 1970 their Rionda parcels were sold in bond by Cristina and Esther to the remaining brother, Aldo, whose son Tommasino took it over in 1998 and managed it until 2001 when Davide Rosso, Esther and Giovanni’s son, took over.
+Tommasino died in 2010 without heirs, and the Rionda parcel was restored to Ester, who now at 73 still operates around the winery and the vineyards, and lives in the third house along from our friendly local.

-A tour of the cellar involved several tastings from casks, and a glimpse of a very strange appropriation of a famous representation of the Madonna with family faces superimposed (eg the two Esters – mother and daughter – represent Mary and baby Jesus, with an aunt – Marguerite – alongside and two putti – one being? a family face.
+A tour of the cellar involved several tastings from casks, and a glimpse of a very strange appropriation of a famous representation of the Madonna with family faces superimposed to represent Mary and baby Jesus, with an aunt – Marguerite – alongside and two putti – one being also a family face.
 Very badly judged, in my view, and best kept out of the way down below.

 Finally Davide joined us.
 A restless man with a very low, gravelly, smoker’s voice; obsessed with BBR’s wealth.
 Now in partnership with another Davide ….a venture capitalist, making wine in Sicilia on Mt Etna…